 Not every parent teacher conference will be confrontational or a problem.
 However, it is easier for it to turn in that direction if you as a teacher are not fully prepared to proceed with information that shows your argument in the situation during said meeting.

-In my experience, I’ve had parents come in ready to fight, but by having all of the data in front of me and speaking in a calm and collected manner throughout, especially giving a lot of eye contact and having the documentation to show exactly what I was explaining, these situations have deescalated and everybody has gotten on the same page.
+In my experience, I’ve had parents come in ready to fight, but by having all of the data in front of me (especially by using the parent teacher conference form from above) and speaking in a calm and collected manner throughout, especially giving a lot of eye contact and having the documentation to show exactly what I was explaining, these situations have deescalated and everybody has gotten on the same page.

 Keep in mind, parents are not in the classroom when we are.